Question: Is there any way I can try full self-hosted WordPress out for free before paying for web hosting?

 WordPress is open-source software, which means you can go and grab a copy of the code and install it on your own choice of platform.
 You can do this manually or through software installers such as Bitnami.

-You’ll set up a web server with your local desktop machine (Windows, Mac, or Linux) and then install WordPress.
+You’ll set up a web stack with your local desktop machine (Windows, Mac, or Linux) and then install WordPress.
+Such stacks are often named after their constituent parts – the Operating System, Language, and Database platform. i.e. MAMP, XAMPP, WAMP.

 There are multiple ways of doing local installations, and the best way will depend on your platform and level of expertise, so I suggest checking out the options on WordPress.org and finding the best one to match your situation.